-At least one from this section Method Conditions 4 A recent account statement from a recognised bank, building society or credit card company.
-2 A recent mortgage statement from a recognised lender.
-No more than 6 months old 3 A recent rates, council tax or utility bill (not including a mobile telephone bill). & Received by the 4 Correspondence from an official independent source such as a central or local government department or agency in an equivalent jurisdiction customer in the post 5 Photographic driving licence or national identity card containing their current residential address.
-Must not have been used as the sole document to verify identity 0 A documented record of a personal visit by a member of the relevant person's staff to the individual's residential address n/a 7 Use independent data sources, including electronic sources. n/a PLL Son a risk based approach, consider the following a 1 Use independent data sources, including electronic sources.
-2 Make a physical validation by: Making a telephone call to the customer with a telephone number that has been independently verified as belonging to the address in question; or Sending a letter by registered post or courier to the address in question requiring the customer to respond with a signed confirmation of receipt or confirm to the relevant person a password or code contained in that letter.
+At least one from this section thod Conditions A recent account statement from a recognised bank, building society or credit card company.
+A recent mortgage statement from a recognised lender.
+No more than 6 months old A recent rates, council tax or utility bill (not including a mobile telephone bill). & Received by the Correspondence from an official independent source such as a central or local government department or agency in an equivalent jurisdiction customer in the post Photographic driving licence or national identity card containing their current residential address.
+Must not have been used as the sole document to verify identity A documented record of a personal visit by a member of the relevant person's staff to the individual's residential address n/a Use independent data sources, including electronic sources. n/a JSon a risk based approach, consider the following a dditional checks Use independent data sources, including electronic so ources.
+Make a physical validation by: Making a telephone call to the customer with a been independently verified as belonging to the Sending a letter by registered post or courier requiring the customer to respond with a signe confirm to the relevant person a password or confirm to the person a password or confirm e address in question; or to the address in question d confirmation of receipt or en documentation cannot be provided occasion, a customer may not be able to provide any one or undertake the additional checks in options 1 at her list below in table 2 of alternative methods that coul ere the suggested validation checks are unable to b son should use a cumulative approach to ensure the fication of the customer's address.
+This should be clear rnative measures they have taken to verify their custom that this is sufficient to satisfy the requirements of the voroval should be obtained for all such cases. nd 2.
+There is therefore a d also be used. e undertaken the relevant y are comfortable with the urly documented explaining her's address and why they A recent account statement from a recognised bank, building society or credit card company.
+A recent mortgage statement from a recognised lender.
+A recent rates, council tax or utility bill (not including a mobile telephone bill).
+Correspondence from an official independent source such as a central or local government department or agency in an equivalent jurisdiction Photographic driving licence or national identity card containing their current residential address.
+A documented record of a personal visit by a member of the relevant person's staff to the individual's residential address Use independent data sources, including electronic sources.
+JSon a risk based approach, consider the following a Use independent data sources, including electronic sources.
+JSon a risk based approach consider the following to the sources.
+JSon a risk based approach consider the following a Use independent data sources, including electronic containing the customer to respond with a signe confirm to the relevant person a password or confirm to the customer methods that could ere the suggested validation checks are unable to bis on should use a cumulative approach to ensure the fication of the customer's address.
+This should be clearnative measures they have taken to verify their customer